African Wildlife Cinematography Workshop with Abraham Joffe - June 2015

 Whilst at the workshop, you are invited to participate in two special photography sessions: (i) “Tried & Tested Techniques for Capturing Outstanding Wildlife Images” and (ii) “Transforming your Wildlife Images into Photographic Art”.

-You are also invited to participate in at least one Feedback Session where the professional photographers will offer constructive comments on some of your best images taken whilst you are there.
+You are also invited to participate in at least one Feedback Session where the professional photographers will offer constructive and supportive comments on some of your best images taken whilst you are there.
 The aim is to assist you turn great images into iconic ones.
 [These are NOT photo critique sessions like your camera club competitions].

 THIS VIDEO WORKSHOP IS CONFINED TO A MAXIMUM OF TWELVE (12) PARTICIPANTS.